 Strategy E-2: Increase Renewable Electricity Use

 Electricity and natural gas used in buildings contribute 33% of total greenhouse gas emissions in the unincorporated county.
-The County works to incentivize solar photovoltaic systems and efficient water heater installations in existing homes, and incorporates new technologies and practices that increase energy savings, lower utility costs, and improve air quality in County buildings.
+The County works to incentivize solar photovoltaic systems and incorporates new technologies and practices that increase energy savings, lower utility costs, and improve air quality in County buildings.
 The County also strives to increase the generation and use of renewable energy on-site at facilities and across the unincorporated county to reduce emissions from fossil fuel-generated electricity.

-Looking to the future, the County plans to achieve 90% renewable electricity for the unincorporated area by 2030 through a renewable energy program, which could include community choice or a joint partnership effort with other jurisdictions.
+Looking to the future, the County plans to achieve 90% renewable electricity for the unincorporated area by 2030 through a renewable energy program.

 - Recognized as the first local government in California and second in the nation to receive U.S. Green Building Council (USGBC) Leadership in Energy and Environmental Design (LEED) for Communities Platinum certification

-- USGBC San Diego awards including Sustainable Public Organization Award, LEED BD+C Honor Award and Zero Net Energy Honor Award for Alpine Library
+- Awarded the US Green Building Council San Diego Sustainable Public Organization Award, LEED BD+C Honor Award, and Zero Net Energy Honor Award for Alpine Library

-- County of San Diego SolSmart Gold-level designation for stellar solar permitting services
+- Designated as a SolSmart Gold-level community for stellar solar permitting services